-People who are suitable for to be A Crime Scene Investigator like following set procedures and routines.
+People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas.

 They also like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

-Maintain records of evidence and write and review reports.
+- Maintain records of evidence and write and review reports.

-Package, store and retrieve evidence.
+- Package, store and retrieve evidence.

 - Submit evidence to supervisors, crime labs, or court officials for legal proceedings.